bufbuild-ru/docs/docs/bsr/generated-sdks/maven/index.md

 :::

-::: tip NoteThe `name` value is important for using private generated SDKs because it must be prefixed to each Gradle property that makes up the header credentials.
+::: tip The `name` value is important for using private generated SDKs because it must be prefixed to each Gradle property that makes up the header credentials.

 :::